 Support Visits from our Chaplain

 Many cancer patients rely on spiritual and/or religious beliefs and practices to help them cope with their disease.
-At the Community Cancer Center, our chaplain is available to provide spiritual care and counseling for patients and their loved ones.
+At the Carle Cancer Institute Normal, our chaplain is available to provide spiritual care and counseling for patients and their loved ones.
 The chaplain can offer support, prayer and healing practices for body and spirit including meditation, guided imagery and relaxation techniques.
 The chaplain can also help patients and caregivers access local religious groups and sacraments.

 Some of the reasons you may want to visit with the chaplain:

 - You are having a hard time coping.

 - You are feeling anxious, afraid, guilty, discouraged, sad or lonely.

 - You need to talk about meaning or purpose in life.